 Again, I was a complete novice at this, so I was hesitant to invest much money into it, but I’m really glad that I did.

-Painting miniatures is relaxing and enjoyable.
+Painting miniatures is relaxing and enjoyable (and relatively cheap!).
 In a way, it’s a nerd’s version of meditation.
 I turned on my desk lamp, played some St. Lucia quietly in the background, and had a really peaceful time painting my gory, ferocious little undead minions.

 I chose zombies because the shading is so forgiving.
 It simply makes them look like they’ve rolled in the mud, but gives them depth and a grey, aged look.
 Any goofs I cover with blood, which I ran back to the game store to grab.
 Turns out Citadel also makes a paint with the gloriously epic name of ‘Blood for the Blood God.‘ Perfect.